-Many people desired a pet monkey in the 1700 and 1800s.
-One nineteenth century gentleman claimed a pet monkey was “a mischievous beast … but affording so much amusement as to compensate for the trouble,” and another person wrote, “there is no pet which can be so interesting or amusing as a monkey.”
+Many people desired monkeys as pets in the 1700 and 1800s.
+One nineteenth century gentleman claimed a pet monkey was “a mischievous beast … but affording so much amusement as to compensate for the trouble.”
+Another person wrote, “there is no pet which can be so interesting or amusing as a monkey.”
 Because of the monkey’s popularity, in 1888, Arthur Patterson published a book called Notes on Pet Monkeys and How to Manage Them.
 In the book besides noting how to choose a monkey, what to feed them, and how to care for them, Patterson wrote:

 “Persons who have a strongly-developed propensity for keeping of pets, have, in most cases, at some time or other included a monkey in their list of specialties; but with few exceptions, from some mishap or devilry on the part of the little imp, the fancy in that line has come to an abrupt, and, to the rest of the household, a very welcome termination.”